-RON!
-IRON!!-The undersigned has just received, at the shop of T. Mills, on the corner of Locust and Third streets, in the Borough of Clearfield, a large assortment of Round, Square and Flat BAR IRON, of all sizes, which he was a street of the street of t sell at as low prices as it can be purchased any-where in this county. jell-55-3m BENJAMIN SPACKMAN.
+TRON!
+IRON !!- The undersigned has just received, at the shop of T. Mills, on the corner of Locust and Third streets, in the Borough of Clearfield, a large assortment of Round, Squ and Flat BAR IRON, of all sizes, which he will sell at as low prices as it can be purchased anywhere in this county.

+BENJAMIN SPACKMAN.

-VALUABLE REAL ESTATE FOR SALE The subscriber offers for sale his valuable farm, situate two miles from Curwensville, on the River road leading to Lumber City; said farm con taining 105 acres. sixty acres cleared, under good cultivation, the balance well timbered; with a good barn, new plank dwelling house, and a good bearing orchard thereon, and is well watered.
-For further information enquire of the subscriber living on the premises. ing on the premises.
-February 20, 1856-5m SIMON THOMPSON
+VALUABLE REAL ESTATE FOR SALE.

+The subscriber offers for sale his valuable farm, situate two miles from Curwensville, on the River road leading to Lumber City; said farm con taining 105 acres, sixty acres cleared, under good cultivation, the balance well timbered; with a good have new plank dwalling have good barn; new plank dwelling house, and a good bearing orchard thereon, and is well watered.
+For further information enquire of the subscriber liv ing on the premises.
+SIMON THOMPSON.
+February 29, 1856-6m.